Jullew/projekt-chmurowe-aeh/readme.md

 ### 3. **Set up database details**

-Open `docker-compose` file in root folder and change database details you have choosen step before.
+Open `docker-compose.yml` file in root folder and change database details you have choosen step before.

 ### 4. **Run and build docker-compose**

 Use command

-`docker-compose up --build`
+`docker-compose up --build -d`

 if process is finished you can simply run frontend app `https://localhost:3000` and enjoy of this app.